 Stephen Lange Ranzini is president and CEO of University Bank and president and CEO of University Bancorp, Inc. (Listed OTCQB under symbol UNIB.)
 He was born in New Brunswick, New Jersey and grew up in Somerville, New Jersey area, where his father was a pioneering civil rights advocate for the Italian-American, African-American, Polish-American and Jewish communities in Central New Jersey.

-At the age of 23, after graduating from Yale University, Ranzini convinced Bank One Corporation to lend $3.2 million to a newly formed corporation of which he was president & CEO the monies necessary to buy a bank in a leveraged buyout, assisted by his father.
+At the age of 23, after graduating from Yale University as a needs-based scholarship student, Ranzini convinced Bank One Corporation to lend $3.2 million to a newly formed corporation of which he was president & CEO the monies necessary to buy a bank in a leveraged buyout, assisted by his family.
 He then became the youngest bank holding company president in the U.S.A. in July 1988.

 Under his leadership, University Bank has become one of the top performing banks in the country.
 We have won the “Banker of the Year” award from both the American Bankers Association & American Banker magazine.
 Our track record includes: